matrix-org/synapse/README.rst

   certificate file used by your reverse-proxy, and set ``no_tls`` to ``True``.
   (``tls_private_key_path`` will be ignored if ``no_tls`` is ``True``.)

-* In your reverse-proxy configuration, if there are other virtual hosts on the same port, make sure that Synapse is the default.
+* In your reverse-proxy configuration:

+  * If there are other virtual hosts on the same port, make sure that the *default* one uses the certificate configured above.

+  * Forward ``/_matrix`` to Synapse.

 * If your reverse-proxy is not listening on port 8448, publish a SRV record to tell other servers how to find you.
 See `Setting up Federation`_.